 Ease of use must be balanced with security in authentication practices.
 While strong security is a core concern in IT, it is important to consider the user and how security impacts the user.
 Not everyone is technically skilled and 2FA and MFA can create barriers within a system that less savvy users will have difficulty surmounting.
 Best practice should achieve a balance where the system is secure while not hindering the user experience.

-For help with cyber security for your organization’s data, contact Atlantic.Net today!
+For help with vps hosting for your organization’s data, contact Atlantic.Net today!